 When the round robin win/loss record of the two teams involved in a playoff or tiebreaker game(s) is the same, the team that won the game between the two during the round robin shall have choice of either last stone OR stone colour UNLESS their ranking has been determined by the Total Draw Distance, then those results shall provide choice of color AND second practice.
-In this situation the draw to the button for hammer shall be used.
+In this situation, the draw to the button for hammer shall be used.

 When last stone has not been determined by a draw to the button, the team delivering the last stone in the first end will practice first.
+A team is allowed to throw its own stones during practice and not those of the opposition.